aesalazar/AsteroidsWasm/readme.md

 `dotnet tool install --global dotnet-serve`

-To start the serve and load the WASM app, run this:
+To then serve and load the WASM app, run this:

 `dotnet serve -p 8000 -d bin/Debug/netcoreapp2.1/dist`